For healthy and enjoyable motor development at every age and every level.

 How does the Fundamental 10! work?

-KNOWLEDGE AND UNDERSTANDING FOR A SUSTAINABLE IMPACT
+KNOWLEDGE AND UNDERSTANDING TO SUSTAINABLE IMPACT

 “Take into account the personal preferences of the child, adult, or elderly person.”

-De Schijf van 10! connects
+De Fundamental 10! connects

 More than just versatile movement